 In 2016, the property’s seller, Billy Y. Walker of Dyersburg, Tenn., contacted Amy Paterson, Director of the Connecticut Land Conservation Council (CLCC), via Facebook about a property he had placed on the market for the appraised amount of $1,555,000.
 Humphrey Tyler, a member of CLCC’s Advisory Committee, then contacted Avalonia and other area land trusts.
 Avalonia, immediately recognizing the land’s extraordinary conservation value, contacted Walker, negotiated a bargain sale of $925,000, and went into high gear to ensure the property would be acquired and the necessary funds raised.

 Avalonia applied for and was awarded a Connecticut Department of Energy and Environmental Protection Open Space Watershed Land Acquisition grant totaling $555,000 towards the purchase price.
 The Conservation Fund, a national environmental nonprofit, also provided a bridge loan that enabled Avalonia to purchase the property within the seller’s timeline.
+Finding a bridge lender to support them during a property acquisition is often a must for many businesses looking to expand.
 A fundraising campaign was launched in August 2017 and is in full-swing now to raise the balance of the funds needed to both pay back the loan and support the endowment fund.

 Caitlin Guthrie, Conservation Loans Associate Director for The Conservation Fund said “It’s an honor to support Avalonia as they apply creativity, flexibility and perseverance to ensure the protection of the TriTown forest for public enjoyment and wildlife habitat.
 Southeastern Connecticut is lucky to have them as a community leader in the conservation of recreational and natural resources.”